 3) You’ll have a chance to think about what you really want to study

-During a gap year you can explore personal interests, discover new passions and give yourself space and time to think about what you want to get out of your life.
+During a gap year, you can explore personal interests, discover new passions and give yourself space and time to think about what you want to get out of life.

-An extra year could be just what you need to make sure you’re going into a degree that will suit you and your future plans best.
+An extra year could be just what you need to make sure you’re going into a degree that’ll suit you and your future plans best.

 4) You can work and save for college

 A gap year isn’t all about play – you can fit some work in there too.
 Working for part of the year will give you a chance to take responsibility for your finances and save up for college.

-This will help ease the financial burden of loans and it’s also a great time to start learning about budgeting and saving.
-You can also set aside money for travel, and balance work with travel for a rewarding year.
+This will help ease the financial burden of student loans and it’s also a great time to start learning about budgeting and saving.
+You can also set money aside for travel, for an extra rewarding year.

 5) A gap year will prepare you for college

-Going to college is a big step.
-You might move away from home for the first time, go to a college where you don’t know anyone, or start studying something entirely new.
-A gap year can equip you with all the skills you need to help you cope with these changes.
+Going to college is a big step, especially if you’re moving away from home for the first time, or going to a college where you don’t know anyone.
+A gap year can equip you with skills to help you cope with these changes.

 6) You can make the most of your freedom

-The 2015 National Alumni Survey revealed that 92% of students who took gap years did so in order to grow personally and embrace new experiences.
-These are great reasons to delay college by a year.
+The 2015 National Alumni Survey revealed that 92% of students who took gap years did so in order to grow personally and embrace new experiences, and these are considered great reasons to delay college by a year.

 7) You can satisfy your wanderlust

-Gap year volunteer programs are an ideal way to experience travel and adventure in a structured environment.
-You won’t be totally on your own.
-The world is your oyster.
+Gap year volunteer programs are an ideal way to experience travel and adventure in a safe and structured environment.
 You can choose from gap year programs in Latin America, Australasia, Asia, Africa, or Europe.